UniMath/agda-unimath/src/synthetic-homotopy-theory/eckmann-hilton-argument.lagda.md

 There are two classical statements of the Eckmann-Hilton argument.
 The first states that a group object in the category of groups is abelian.
-The second states that `π₂ (X)` is abelian, for any space `X`.
+The second states that `π₂(X)` is abelian, for any space `X`.
 The former is an algebraic statement, while the latter is a homotopy theoretic statment.
 As it turns out, the two are equivalent.
 See the following
 [wikipedia article](https://en.wikipedia.org/wiki/Eckmann%E2%80%93Hilton_argument#Two-dimensional_proof).

-Both these phrasing, however, are about set level structures.
-Since we have access to untruncated types, it is more natural to prove untruncated analogs of the above two statements.
+Both these phrasings, however, are about set level structures.
+Since we have access to untruncated types, it is more natural to consider untruncated analogs of the above two statements.
 Thus, we will work with the following statement of the Eckmann-Hilton argument:

 `(α β : Ω² X) → α ∙ β = β ∙ α`